rbee-keeper/rbee/README.md

 # rbee (pronounced "are-bee")

-**Stop Paying for AI APIs.
-Run Everything on Your Hardware.**
+**Your private AI cloud, in one command.**

+rbee is a system that turns every GPU you own—across desktops, laptops, servers, and remote machines—into a single, unified AI cloud with one API and one interface.

-rbee turns your scattered GPUs into one intelligent swarm.
-Mac, PC, Linux—all working together like a coordinated bee colony.
+Mac, PC, Linux—all working together.
 Zero ongoing costs.
 Zero vendor lock-in.
-One simple OpenAI-compatible API.
+One OpenAI-compatible API.

-**🎯 For developers who build with AI but refuse to depend on big providers.**
+**🎯 Finally, the correct way to run AI across all your GPUs.**

 ---

-## The Problem You Know Too Well
+## The Problem

-You're building with AI assistance (Claude, GPT-4, Cursor).
-Your codebase depends on it. **What happens when:**
-- The AI provider changes their models?
-- They shut down or change pricing?
-- Rate limits kill your productivity?
-- Your prompts leak to their servers?

-**You've created a dependency you can't control.**
+You have multiple GPUs across different machines.
+Maybe a gaming PC with an RTX 4090, a Mac Studio with M2 Ultra, an old server with dual RTX 3090s.

+**Right now, you're probably:**
+- Juggling multiple tools with different ports and configurations
+- Manually deciding which model runs where
+- Dealing with GPU memory conflicts and crashes
+- Leaving GPUs idle while others are overloaded
+- SSH'ing into different machines to manage everything

+**Or you're paying for cloud APIs when you already own the hardware.**

 ---

-## The rbee Solution
+## The Solution

-**Turn your home network GPUs into your own AI infrastructure:**
+**Of course you should use all your GPUs.
+Why wouldn't you?**

+rbee makes it obvious:

 ```bash
 # Single command.
 Zero configuration.
 Just works.